adbrucker/authorarchive/README.md

 ## Installation

-Copy `authorarchive.sty` in a directory that is searched by LaTeX (e.g,. either your `texmf` tree or the local directory with your main LaTeX file.
+Copy `authorarchive.sty` and the directory `icons` in a directory that is searched by LaTeX (e.g,. either your `texmf` tree or the local directory with your main LaTeX file.

 ## Usage